DataDog/documentation/content/en/integrations/content_security_policy_logs.md

 ## Prerequisites

-Before you add a directive to your CSP header, [generate a client token in your Datadog account][2].
+Before you add a directive to a CSP header, [generate a client token in your Datadog account][2].

-<div class="alert alert-info">For security reasons, API keys cannot be used to configure the browser logs SDK, because they would be exposed client-side in the JavaScript code.
-To collect logs from web browsers, a client token must be used. <a href="https://docs.datadoghq.com/logs/log_collection/?tab=host#setup">See the client token documentation for more details</a>.</div>
+<div class="alert alert-info">API keys cannot be used to configure the browser logs SDK, because the keys would be exposed client-side.
+To collect logs from web browsers, use a client token. <a href="https://docs.datadoghq.com/logs/log_collection/?tab=host#setup">See the client token documentation for more details</a>.</div>

 ## Prepare a URL for the CSP